CentreForDigitalHumanities/I-analyzer/documentation/Adding-word-models.md

 The file `binned.pkl` provides word vectors for each time frame.
 The unpickled object is a _list of dictionaries_, providing the models in chronological order.
 Each model contains a `transformer` object and `svd_ppmi` matrix, like the complete model.
 In addition, it has the keys `'start_year'` and `'end_year'`, which give the starting and ending year of the bin as integers.

+### Word2Vec
+Word2Vec models are expected to come with the following files:
+- `_full.w2v` (contains gensim KeyedVectors for a model trained on the whole time period)
+- `_full_analyzer.pkl` (a function to transform queries to terms)
+- `_full_vocab.pkl` (contains a list of terms present in the word vectors of the whole time period) For each time bin, it expects files of the format
+- `_{startYear}_{endYear}.w2v` (contains gensim KeyedVectors for a model trained on the time bin)
+- `_{startYear}_{endYear}_vocab.pkl` (contains a list of terms present in the word vectors of the time bin)

+## Dcoumentation
+Please include documentation on the method and settings used to train a model.
+This documentation is expected to be located in `wm/documentation.md`, next to the corpus definition that includes word models.

 ## Including word models

-The two word model files must be stored in the same location as your corpus definition.
-That is to say, the directory that contains your definition `my-corpus.py` should have a subdirectory `wm` that contains the two pickle files.
-(The name `wm` is set in the default configuration and can be changed in your own config, though you probably won't have a reason to do this.)
-Note that the `wm` folder is ignored by git.

 If your are adding newly trained word models, you will also need to specify in the corpus definition that they may be included.
-Set the `word_models_present` property in the corpus to look in the subdirectory.
-See [troonredes.py](../backend/corpora/troonredes/troonredes.py) or [dutchannualreports.py](../backend/corpora/dutchannualreports/dutchannualreports.py) for examples.
+Set the `word_models_path` property in the corpus to the directory in which the word models are stored.
+Also set the `word_model_type` property to the type of training used for the model ('svd_ppmi' or 'word2vec').
+See [troonredes.py](../backend/corpora/troonredes/troonredes.py) or [uk.py](../backend/corpora/parliament/uk.py) for examples.